 In some cases, a valuation technique used to measure fair value may include inputs from multiple levels of the fair value hierarchy.
 The lowest level of significant input determines the placement of the entire fair value measurement in the hierarchy.
-The following descriptions of the valuation methods and assumptions used by the Plan to estimate the fair values of investments apply to investments held directly by the Plan.
+The following descriptions of the valuation methods and assumptions used by the Plan to estimate the fair values of investments held directly by the Plan.

 Mutual Funds: The fair values of mutual fund investments are determined by obtaining quoted prices on nationally recognized securities exchanges.
-The fair values of mutual fund investments are based upon the closing net asset value per share of the mutual fund on the day of the valuation as reflected on a national securities exchange, which are Level 1 inputs in the fair value hierarchy.
+The fair values of mutual fund investments are based upon the closing net asset value per share of the mutual fund on the day of the valuation as reflected on a national securities exchange, which is a Level 1 input in the fair value hierarchy.